jbock-java/compile-testing/README.md

 Method `containsElementsIn(JavaFileObject)` in JavaFileObjectSubject was using internal sun APIs and had to be marked as deprecated.
 It throws `UnsupportedOperationException` now.

-The new method `containsLines(JavaFileObject)` do not compile the expectation, but do string comparison on its contents.
-It is an acceptable alternative but you may have to reformat the expectation.
+The new method `containsLines(JavaFileObject)` does not compile the expectation, but instead it does string comparison on the contents of the JavaFileObject.
+It is an acceptable alternative but you may have to do some reformatting to migrate get existing tests.